benmvp/slides/2020/jsconfhi/perfect-lib.md

 - My name is Ben Ilegbodu
 - Christian, Husband, Father
 - _Family introductions_
-- We live in Pittsburg, CA (far east bay)
+- We live in Pittsburg, CA (SF Bay Area)
 - Also a Google Developer Expert & Microsoft MVP in Web Technologies

 /////